msillano/IoTwebUI/DIY ESP3266/Modding switch/README.md

 * Technical Reference manual for [ESP01S](https://doc.10gtek.com/en/p/ESP-01S-12E-12F-Technical-Reference-Manual)

 ### HTTP control
 We need to add some control functionality: ON/OFF and the possibility to change the period.
 We cannot use the relay in any way.
-To manage these 'extra' parameters we exploit the capabilities of ESP3266 to implement two alternative WiFi-HTTP interfaces:
+To manage these 'extra' parameters, we exploit the capabilities of ESP3266 to implement two alternative WiFi-HTTP interfaces:

 **WEB Interface: URL `http://192.168.1.23/`**